aamiriqbal-07/CustomQueueService/README.md

-Here's a README in markdown format that explains the entire project, including how it works and how to use it.

----

 # Custom Messaging Queue Service

 This project implements a simple custom messaging queue service using Python.
 It includes a publisher that sends messages to a queue, a consumer that retrieves messages from the queue, and a queue service hosted on `localhost` using Flask.
 The system provides one-way persistent communication, ensuring that messages are delivered and consumed reliably.